These delicious, from-scratch, fudgy, one-bowl red velvet brownies come together quickly to produce a really delicious dessert!

 - Add in the vanilla, vinegar, and food coloring.
 Mix in until combined.2 teaspoons vanilla extract, 1-2 teaspoons white wine vinegar, 2 teaspoons red food coloring

 - Add in the cocoa powder, flour, baking powder, and salt.
-Fold in until combined and no more pockets of flour are seen.2 tablespoons unsweetened cocoa powder, ¼ teaspoons baking powder, ½ teaspoons salt, ¾ cup plain flour
+Fold in until combined and no more pockets of flour are seen.2 tablespoons unsweetened cocoa powder, ¼ teaspoons baking powder, ½ teaspoons table salt, ¾ cup plain flour

 - Toss in the white chocolate chunks and fold through to combine.1 cup white chocolate